mach-composer/mach-composer-cli/docs/src/index.md

 - [Tutorials](./tutorial/index.md) introduces you to MACH composer and lets you set up your MACH stack in a couple of steps
-- [Explanations](concepts/index.md) explanations of concepts, best practises and techniques
+- [Concepts](concepts/index.md) explanations of concepts, best practises and techniques
+- [Plugins](./plugins/index.md) quickly get started with the plugins that are available for MACH composer
 - [Reference guides](./reference/index.md) contain technical reference for the MACH syntax and usage of the CLI.
 - [How-to guides](./howto/index.md) contain practical descriptions on how to